How to Treat Lice

 • Hair clips or ties for sectioning hair

-• A bowl of warm, soapy water or diluted vinegar for rinsing the comb
+• A bowl of water for rinsing the comb

 • Paper towels or tissues to wipe the comb

-• A towel to cover the shoulders and catch falling lice/nits
+• A towel to cover the shoulders and catch falling lice

 Setting Up:

-• Cover their shoulders with a towel to catch loose lice and nits.
+• Cover their shoulders with a towel to avoid staining clothes and to catch lice that may fall

 • Gather all necessary supplies within reach to avoid interruptions.

-• Use a wide-tooth comb to remove knots and tangles before beginning the lice removal process.
+• Use a wide-tooth comb to remove knots and tangles completely before beginning the lice removal process.

 Now that the hair is damp and detangled, section it off to ensure thorough lice removal.